 Don’t assume that all the Macs currently being sold by Apple have the same generation of processor inside them.
 Some Macs have already been updated in 2020, others haven't been updated since 2019, others have only had minor tweeks since 2018, and there are a few that haven't been updated since 2017 (such as the entry-level iMac).
 A processor from an older generation may have an impressive looking GHz, but a newer processor with fewer GHz could actually be faster.

 The other thing to consider is the type of processor.
-Do you need an 8-core, 6-core, quad-core, Core i7, Core i9, or will a dual core, i5 suffice, or even an i3 like you will find in the entry-level 2018 Mac mini?
+This question will be even more complicated to answer when Apple starts to introduce Silicon processors in its Macs.
+For now the question is whether you need a 10-core, 8-core, 6-core, quad-core, Core i7, Core i9, or will a dual core, i5 suffice, or even an i3 like you will find in the entry-level 2018 Mac mini?
 Or should you be looking at an Xeon workstation such as is offered by the iMac Pro or Mac Pro.

 Choosing between a dual-core, a quad-core or 6-core processor (or deciding whether to upgrade to an i7 chip or even i9 chip) is less obvious.
 You probably will be just fine with a dual-core i5 processor for coding, or even the i3 in the entry-level MacBook Air, but if you have money to spare then it won’t hurt to get a more powerful Mac.
 Read about the different Mac processors here.